kiranraoboinapally/java-web-dev-practice/java/ques.md

 int a[]={10,30,50,60,40}
 a.put index 4th element as 20.
-b.deleting an element in array at 4th index. c.updating an element in an array at 4th index.
+b.deleting an element in array at 4th index.

 left rotate an array 3 times